natiginfo/algo-and-data/src/content/part3.md

 A useful term in analysation of sorting algorithms is *inversion*: two elements in an array, which are in wrong order.
 For example in array **\[3, 1, 4, 2\]** is three inversions: **(3,1)**, **(3,2)** and **(4,2)**.
 The amount of inversions tells about the order of the array: The less there are inversions, the closer the array is to being in correct order.
 Most notably, *an array is in order when it has no inversions*.

 When a sorting algorithm sorts an array, it *removes* inversions.
-For example, each time the insertion sort swaps the two elements with each other, it is removing one insertion from the array.
+For example, each time the insertion sort swaps the two elements with each other, it is removing one inversion from the array.
 Thus the work load for insertion sort is equal to the amount of inversions in the array.

 We have already established, that the worst input for insertion sort is a reverse ordered array.
 In an array like this each pair of elements create an inversion, so the amount of inversions is